dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 each property, replace the generic values with the actual ones, and save the inputs file.

+Please pay special attention to the parameter `cfy_manager_cacert`, because it requires that the file referenced by the parameter is placed in the `install/` folder.
+If you have previously bootstrapped the Cloudify Manager, then you can copy the certificate created in that process, e.g.:

+    $ cp ~/cfy-manager/cloudify-manager-blueprints/resources/ssl/server.crt \
+        install/cfy.crt

+If Cloudify Manager bootstrap files are not available any longer, download it directly from the server:

+    $ openssl s_client -connect $CFY_ADDRESS:$CFY_PORT < /dev/null 2> /dev/null \
+        | openssl x509 -out install/cfy.crt

 All that is left now is to start the installation.

     $ ./up.sh inputs.yaml